The TAP (Tigo Access Point) is a wireless antenna that allows communication between the Cloud Connect Advanced (CCA) and the TS4 optimizers.

 Each TAP can communicate with up to 300 Tigo TS4 units, or up to 600 PV modules if equipped with TS4-R-Duo units.

 With the TAP, the TS4s act as repeaters.
 For the signal to hop, the TS4s must never be more than 10m (33ft) apart.
 So, if there is a gap between modules, make sure the gap is within these limits.
 This is shown below with the green arrow.

-The range of a TAP, with hops, is a maximum of 115ft (35m).
-If modules are located more than 115ft (35m) from the TAP, use additional TAPs.
+The range of a TAP, with hops, is a maximum of 115ft (35m) line of sight.
+If modules are located more than 115ft (35m) from the TAP, or if there are physical obstructions throughout the array such as HVAC units, or roof gables, use additional TAPs.